The history of the first Tim Hortons in Toronto

 Horton became "a ghost in the machine of the chain he founded" in the apt words of Douglas Hunter.
 A stylized version of his signature is still the company logo but almost no reference is ever made to the hockey star in promotional material.

 According to Hunter's research, his image was only ever used briefly in the early Hamilton stores.
-Joyce survived an acrimonious lawsuit by Lori Horton and guided the company to phenomenal growth and a merger with Wendy's in 1995.
-He is now largely retired from Tim Hortons and has an estimated net worth of $1.2 billion.
+For his part, Ron Joyce survived an acrimonious lawsuit by Lori Horton and guided the company to phenomenal growth.